hackerb9/linux-serial-test/README.md

     linux-serial-test -s -e -p /dev/ttyUSB0 -b 115200 -o 5 -i 7

 This transmits for five seconds and receives for seven seconds, after which it will exit.
 The exit code will be zero if the received pattern was correct, so this can be used as part of an automated test script.

+See the [testallspeeds.sh](testallspeeds.sh) for an example wrapper script which will try the standard baudrates for 2 seconds each and report a summary.
+(The user will be asked for which serial port to use if there is more than one available.)

+Note that the time the program takes to run can be significantly longer than the -i or -o limits.
+See the note below about Linux's closing_wait.

 ## Output a pattern where you can easily verify baud rate with scope: